chromice/ae/README.md

 ?>
 ```

-You should put this code into a file named *index.php* in the root web directory. */ae* directory containing the core and all libraries should be placed there as well.
+You should put this code into *index.php* in the root web directory. */ae* directory containing the core and all libraries should be placed there as well.
 For the request library to work properly you need to instruct Apache to redirect all unresolved URIs to *index.php*, by adding the following rules to *.htaccess* file:

 ```apache
 <IfModule mod_rewrite.c>